 Details such as specific technical requirements (software/device access requirements) and qualifications must also be provided to give learners enough clarity on how they will be incentivized or rewarded after completing the course and having learned the relevant skills.

 Offering a quick response to the learners’ queries, clarifying their questions, and offering them support with various technical issues play a crucial role in improving training completion rates.

-When attempting to complete a training program, learners may have a range of issues with their login process, username, password, Internet connection/accessibility, etc. Even a minor delay in response to these issues can inconvenience learners, leading to loss of interest and incomplete training.
+When attempting to complete a training program, learners may have a range of issues with their login process, username, password, Internet connection/accessibility, etc. Even a minor delay in response to these issues can inconvenience learners, leading to a loss of interest and incomplete training.

-Having a good LMS helps address this challenge by providing quick response and support to employees and clarifying all their queries.
+Having a good LMS helps address this challenge by providing quick responses and support to employees and clarifying all their queries.
 Access to 24/7 support ensures that they can happily proceed with the assigned training.

 Recognize and Reward Learners Who Finish Courses

 One thing that can significantly increase online course completion rates is a sense of accomplishment.

 For instance, completing a course and sharing their certificate on social platforms imbues learners with a sense of doing something meaningful for their career growth.